Thursday, August 04, 2016

 56662.
 The zip code of the beast.

-He was so hesitant to say the middle of his zip code I thought he was going to faint.
+He was so hesitant to say the middle of his zip code I thought he was going to pass out.

 My second brush with luck came when the cashier told me a presentation called Dinosaurs And The Bible was beginning in five minutes.
 No way was I going to miss that!